MicrosoftDocs/cloud-adoption-framework/docs/scenarios/defense/identity/multi-tenant/essentials.md

 **Service principals.** Service principals are nonperson entities (NPE) in Azure AD.
 Service principals can represent applications, service / automation accounts, and Azure resources.
 Even [non-Azure resources](/azure/azure-arc/servers/managed-identity-authentication), such as on-premises servers, can have a service principal in Azure AD and interact with other Azure resources.
 Service principals are useful in automating defense workflows and managing applications critical to defense operations.
 For more information, see [Application and service principal objects in Azure Active Directory](/azure/active-directory/develop/app-objects-and-service-principals).

-**Synchronizing identities.** You can use Azure AD Connect Sync or Azure AD Connect Cloud Sync to synchronize user, group, and computer (device) objects in Active Directory Domain Services with Azure AD.
+**Synchronizing identities.** You can use [Azure AD Connect Sync](/azure/active-directory/hybrid/connect/how-to-connect-sync-whatis) or [Azure AD Connect Cloud Sync](/azure/active-directory/hybrid/cloud-sync/what-is-cloud-sync) to synchronize user, group, and computer (device) objects in Active Directory Domain Services with Azure AD.
 This configuration is called [hybrid identity](/azure/active-directory/hybrid/whatis-hybrid-identity).

 ## Permissions

-Azure AD uses a different approach compared to traditional Domain Admins security group found in on-premises Active Directory environments.
-Azure AD relies on Azure AD directory roles to grant permissions for managing Azure AD objects and configuration.
-There's a security benefit to this permissions change.
-Azure AD doesn't use Kerberos and isn't vulnerable to privilege escalation attacks like pass-the-hash or pass-the-ticket.
+Azure AD uses a different approach compared to traditional on-premises Active Directory Domain Services (AD DS).

+AD DS uses security groups with well-known [security identifiers (SID)](/windows-server/identity/ad-ds/manage/understand-security-identifiers), such as `S-1-5-domain-512` for *Domain Admins*.
+When a Domain Administrator performs a local or network logon, the Domain Controller issues a Kerberos ticket containing the Domain Admins SID and stores it in a [credential cache](/windows-server/security/windows-authentication/credentials-processes-in-windows-authentication).
+Threat actors commonly exploit this mechanism using [lateral movement](/defender-for-identity/lateral-movement-alerts) and [privilege escalation](/defender-for-identity/persistence-privilege-escalation-alerts) techniques like pass-the-hash and pass-the-ticket.

+You assign Azure AD permissions using directory roles.
+These roles grant access to specific APIs and scopes.
+To reduce attack surface area, you can delegate granular permissions and activate permissions just-in-time.
+Client applications, [Web Account Manager (WAM)](/azure/active-directory/develop/scenario-desktop-acquire-token-wam), or the user's web browser (session cookies) can store sign-in tokens.
+Azure AD is not susceptible to Kerberos-based attacks and includes extensive protections against session hijacking or replay.
+Azure AD records token use to prevent replay and can require tokens be [cryptographically bound](/azure/active-directory/conditional-access/concept-token-protection) to the user's device.
+[Azure AD Identity Protection](/azure/active-directory/identity-protection/overview-identity-protection) detects and blocks risky sign-ins while [Continuous Access Evaluation (CAE)](/azure/active-directory/conditional-access/concept-continuous-access-evaluation) enforces access policies in real-time.

 **Azure AD roles.** [Azure AD directory roles](/azure/active-directory/roles/permissions-reference) grant permissions to manage Azure AD objects and configuration.
 [Global Administrator](/azure/active-directory/roles/permissions-reference#global-administrator) is the highest privileged role in Azure AD.
 There are many built-in roles for various limited admin functions.